pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 When you sign into the Pulumi Console, a personal account is automatically created for you and subscribed to the Pulumi Community plan.

-You can however be a member of multiple Pulumi organizations, and collaborate with other developers.
+You can be a member of multiple Pulumi organizations.

 If you're a Pulumi organization admin, you have the ability to: